Leverage is a powerful tool real estate investors use to boost potential returns and increase the number of rental properties owned.

 Many real estate investors are surprised to learn how much equity they’ve accrued in their rental property over just a few years.

-As an example, if you purchased a single-family rental property five years ago for $150,000 in a market where houses have appreciated 5% annually, your property would now be worth $191,442.
+As an example, if you purchased an SFR property five years ago for $150,000 in a market where houses have appreciated 5% annually, your property would now be worth $191,442.

-If you made a 20% down payment and financed the remaining $120,000, your outstanding mortgage balance would be about $111,500.
+If you made a 20% down payment and financed the remaining $120,000, your outstanding first mortgage balance would be about $111,500, excluding any closing costs that may have been rolled in.
 That means the total equity in your property is now nearly $80,000:

 - $191,442 current market value less $111,500 mortgage balance = $79,942